 I opened the card after he got in his car and drove away: Time together will always be treasured.
 Love, Jamie.
+XO

-XO called a "safe" guy because he was unofficially seeing another girl who was away at school.
+Mark was the first guy I actually dated.
+I met him a few weeks after Jamie left.
+He was what I called a "safe" guy because he was unofficially seeing another girl who was away at school.
 We hung out, went to the bar, lay on the beaches, drank, and had sex.
 I don't think I really felt any heart-swelling love for him.
-And my Mom hated him.
+And my mom hated him.
 Not only because he took me away from the house when I didn't want to be there, but also because he stood up to her.
 That, and he was mulatto.
 Dating him brought out a disturbing side in my mom that I never knew about her.
 Or maybe I knew but didn't notice.